 For Christmas of 2014, my in-laws gave me a fascinating little book called Lost in Translation: An Illustrated Compendium of Untranslatable Words from Around the World by Ella Frances Sanders (10 Speed Press, 2014).
 As I leafed through it the next morning, I chuckled to find gezellig, which is my favorite untranslatable Dutch word, and came to a dead stop four pages later at pisan zapra, which is listed as a Malay noun meaning "the time needed to eat a banana."

-If you'd like to read the story, you'll find it here.
+And, if you'd like to read the complete story for free, you'll find it here.

 Return to Bibliography.